 African Americans at Washington and Lee A Timeline

-John Chavis, the first African American to receive a college education in the United States, enrolls in the winter session at Liberty Hall Academy, an earlier incarnation of Washington and Lee.
+John Chavis, the first known African American to receive a college education in the United States, enrolls in the winter session at Liberty Hall Academy, an earlier incarnation of Washington and Lee.
 Born in Granville County, N.C., to free black North Carolinians and raised near Mecklenberg, Va., Chavis had begun his studies for the ministry at age 29 at the College of New Jersey (later Princeton University).
+Listen to W&L history professor Ted DeLaney describe the details of Chavis's life:

-After successfully completing his studies at what had been renamed in 1798 Washington Academy, Chavis is granted a license to minister in the Presbyterian Church by the Lexington Presbytery.
+After successfully completing his studies at what had been renamed in 1798 Washington Academy, Chavis is granted a license to minister in the Presbyterian Church by the Lexington Presbytery on Nov.
+19, 1800.
+He thereby became the first African-American to become so licensed by the Presbyterian Church in the United States.
+He preached his first sermon at Lexington Presbyterian Church one year later.

 "Jockey" John Robinson dies and leaves his entire estate to Washington College.
 An Irish immigrant who had himself been an indentured servant, Robinson had amassed a considerable fortune as a horse trader, whiskey distiller, and plantation owner.
 He lived on about 1,000 acres of land at Hart's Bottom, which would become the site of Buena Vista.
 Proceeds of the bequest, which was nearly as large as George Washington's gift of canal stock, included "all the negroes of which I may die possessed together with their increase shall be retained, for the purposes of labour, upon the above Lands (Hart's Bottom) for the space of fifty years after my decease."